piinabisket/Spotigo/README.md

 <h1>Code Linter/Style Checker:</h1>

-This project uses <a href='https://eslint.org/'>eslint</a> as it's linter and style checker.
+This project uses <a href='https://eslint.org/'>eslint</a> as its linter and style checker.
 It can be installed with
 ```npm install eslint --global ```
 and run with